Ahmednas211/Jupiter-Unzipped-Repo/README.md

 9. Testing and Monitoring:

-    - esting: After DNS records have propagated, thoroughly test your application using the domain name (HTTPS) to verify the deployment's success.
+    - Testing: After DNS records have propagated, thoroughly test your application using the domain name (HTTPS) to verify the deployment's success.

     - Monitoring: Implement cloud monitoring and logging solutions (e.g., AWS CloudWatch) to monitor the health and performance of your infrastructure and applications.